Tracy-LeeOberem/Connect-Four-Mini-Game/README.md

 <br>
 ------Requirements:------
 - Java Development Kit (JDK) 8 or higher.
-- Any JAVA IDE or a text editor with teriminal access.
+- Any Java IDE or a text editor with teriminal access.
 <br>
 ------Files required:------
 <br>